AmirHosein-Gharaati/POP-Project/README.md

 # Main program #

-Used "diff" and "patch" to make some patches for version control.
+Used "bsdiff" and "bspatch" to make some patches for version control.

 Note: does not work for folders !